Application for Sick Leave: Format & Samples5 min readReading Time: 4 minutes

 Specify Number Of Days

-It is important to specify for how long you will need the leaves.
+When you write a sick leave, it is important to specify for how long you require a leave.
 You can either put down specific dates, like from the 6th of October till the 11th of October.
-Or you can put down a rough estimate if you are unsure how long it could take for you to recover.
-Like, I have been advised to take complete bed rest for a week.
+In addition, you can provide a time bracket specifying the time you will be away like a week or a collection of days.

 Always include a closing statement in your e‑mail.
 Mention your request, ‘Kindly approve my leaves from [start date] to [end date]’.
 Thank the recipient for their cooperation and close with statements like, ‘yours sincerely’, ‘warm regards’, etc.